-AP Top 25 Takeaways: Playoff eliminator; Irish persevere
+AP Top 25 Takeaways: Pac-12, UGA avoid playoff elimination

 The last word before the College Football Playoff selection committee starts ranking teams was elimination.

 With most of the top contenders taking the weekend off, a bunch of second-tier playoff hopefuls were trying to stay in the race Saturday.
-No. 8 Georgia and No. 9 Utah can look forward to seeing where they are positioned Tuesday when the first CFP rankings are revealed.
+No. 7 Oregon, No. 8 Georgia and No. 9 Utah can look forward to seeing where they are positioned Tuesday when the first CFP rankings are revealed.

 No. 6 Florida, thanks for playing.
-The Gators took their second loss of the season against Georgia and are pretty much done.
+The Gators took their second loss of the season, against Georgia this time, and are done.
 A two-loss team has yet to reach the playoff.
 It might happen eventually, but if it does it will be a conference champion.
 The Gators are likely locked out of the Southeastern Conference championship game after handing first place and the tiebreaker to Georgia.

 The Bulldogs have been off the radar since being upset at home by South Carolina last month.
-Facing Florida was a chance for Georgia to re-establish itself as a team that many thought could break up the Alabama-Clemson national championship monopoly this season.
+Facing Florida was a chance for Georgia to re-establish itself as a team that many thought could break up the Alabama-Clemson national championship monopoly.

-Jake Fromm had his best game in about month as time and again Georgia turned to its junior quarterback to convert on third down against Florida.
+Jake Fromm had his best game in about a month as time and again Georgia turned to its junior quarterback to convert on third down against Florida.
 The Bulldogs converted 12 of 18 third downs and Fromm was 20 for 30 for 279 yards and two touchdowns.

 The Bulldogs are still short on offensive explosiveness, which could make it tough to get through No. 1 LSU or No. 2 Alabama down the road.
 Then again, they also might have the best defense in the SEC.

-Over in the Pac-12, Utah and No. 7 Oregon both faced tricky road tests.
-The Utes had never beaten Washington since moving to the Pac-12.
-They took an early shot from the Huskies, but dominated second half to win the first game of the high-stakes Pac-12 doubleheader and insure the doomsday scenario for the conference would not be activated.
+Over in the Pac-12, it was a very good day for the conference’s playoffs hope, with Utah and Oregon both passing tricky road tests.

+The Utes were 1-6 against Washington since moving to the Pac-12.
+They took an early shot from the Huskies but dominated the second half to win the first game of the high-stakes Pac-12 doubleheader and ensure the doomsday scenario for the conference would not be activated.

 Underrated is a weird compliment.
 Who exactly is doing the rating?
 It seems, however, to fit Utah quarterback Tyler Huntley, who outplayed the highly touted Jacob Eason in Seattle.